myhr-chman/squirrel-lab/README.md

 # squirrel-lab

+## Solved on 2023-04-01T08:57+00:00

+Archiving to prevent further edits to this repository.

+## Introduction

 Hi!
 In this repo is a slightly insecure Docker container, and an automated CICD Workflow configured to:
 * Scan for vulns
 * Validate them against the SafeStack platform